Ellpeck/Illumilib/README.md

 # Illumilib
-A keyboard lighting .NET library
+A simple keyboard and mouse lighting library with support for Razer and Logitech devices